Doing Business in Iran

 International business partnerships with Iran have been tentative at best and are generally limited to the energy sector.
 Unfortunately, negative images and stereotypes of Iranian society have clouded the great warmth and hospitality of the Iranian people.

-While the country's business infrastructure and processes may not be on par with those of the Western world, the Iranian economy offers plenty of potential for discerning expat entrepreneurs.
+The country's business infrastructure and processes may not be on par with those of the Western world.
+However, the Iranian economy offers plenty of potential for discerning expat entrepreneurs.

-Iran ranked 124 out of 190 economies analysed in The World Bank’s Ease of Doing Business Survey for 2018.
-While it scored fairly well in the areas of dealing with construction permits (25) and enforcing contracts (80), the country scored particularly badly in areas such as trading across borders (166), protecting minority investors (170) and paying taxes (150).
+Iran ranked 128th out of 190 economies analysed in The World Bank’s Ease of Doing Business Survey for 2019.
+It scored highest in the areas of dealing with construction permits (86) and enforcing contracts (89).
+However, the country scored particularly badly in areas such as trading across borders (121), protecting minority investors (173) and starting a business (173).

 While this doesn’t present an enticing picture for potential investors, there are still a fair number of foreign businesspeople who are looking to establish operations in the country.
 Those wishing to do business in Iran will need to make an effort to gain some objective understanding of the people, culture, etiquette and approach to business.
 It’s only by operating with a degree of cultural sensitivity that international businesspeople will be able to enhance their business experiences in Iran.